UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 printstar(100);
 ```
 Note: That there are no statements in Kaleidoscope, everything is an expression and has a value. putchard() implicitly returns a
-value as does printstar(). (e.g. there is no void return ALL functions implictly return a floating point value, even if it is always 0.0)
+value as does printstar(). (e.g. there is no void return ALL functions implicitly return a floating point value, even if it is always 0.0)
 For loops with mutable values support in the language may provide a result that isn't always 0.0, for example:

 ```Kaleidoscope